 The Group through FHI started selling the preferred shares of ALRC upon approval by the SEC of the offering to the public on May 25, 2015.
 Gain on sale of preferred shares recognized in 2017 amounted to P20.9 million.
 In 2018, the Group sold certain equity securities under ALRC at P32.1 million selling price.
-Unrealized fair value gains (losses) amounting to P75.5 million, P 64.5 million and nil in 2022, 2021 and 2020, respectively, was incurred by the Group and is presented in the consolidated statement of comprehensive income.
+Unrealized fair value gains (losses) amounting to P11.1 million, P75.5 million and P 64.5 million in 2023, 2022 and 2021, respectively, was incurred by the Group and is presented in the consolidated statement of comprehensive income.